 Between Inbetween Time Festival and BABE 2017, we are excited to be hosting a series of residencies at Arnolfini, by artists working with performance.
 These will mostly be taking place in our first floor gallery spaces.
-There will be some open-studio sessions and presentations of work-in-progress where you can see what the artists are working on - a schedule for these will be confirmed soon.
+There will be some open-studio sessions and presentations of work-in-progress where you can see what the artists are working on - see below for further details.

 23 Feb - 26 Feb, Galleries 3 and 4: Interval

 Interval is an artist led support network that shares a base at The Exchange on Corn Street, Bristol.
 They are a group of performance makers whose work spans, live art, contemporary theatre, dance, visual art, community work and sound art.
 Interval provides not only space to make but a collective within which to share, critique and push new ideas and research.
 Interval will be working within the gallery spaces experimenting and playing with new ideas.